 - If relevant (i.e. dossier favourably assessed), submission of SCAHLS’ recommendation to the AHC for final approval - up to 2 weeks.

 Charges are due at the time of submission to SCAHLS and will be invoiced once the submission is sent for independent review by an assessment panel.
-Payment for submissions will be used to cover costs of the assessors.
-SCAHLS, with administrative support from the Department of Agriculture, Fisheries and Forestry, is responsible for invoicing the submitter to recoup these costs.
+Payment for submissions will be used to cover costs of the assessors and the administration service provided by Animal Health Australia.

-The costs may be reviewed by SCAHLS from time to time and are $3,000 for new submissions.
-Extensions of existing assays might be considered where the minor changes would not impact significantly on the fitness for purpose of the assay involved.
-The cost for review of an extension to an existing assay will be $2,000.
-Assays submitted as extensions which are not accepted by SCAHLS as extensions, may be resubmitted as a new test with payment of an additional $1,000.
+The costs of a submission may be reviewed by SCAHLS, in consultation with the administrative service provider, as needed.
+Currently, it is $3,450 for a new submission.
+Extensions of intended purpose for existing SCAHLS tests might be considered where the minor changes would not impact significantly on the fitness for purpose of the test involved.
+The cost for review of an extension to an existing assay will be $2,300.
+Tests submitted as extensions which are not accepted by SCAHLS, may be resubmitted as a new test for review with payment of an additional $1,150.
 SCAHLS’ decision on the evaluation of submitted dossiers will be final.

 For additional information or query please contact the SCAHLS Secretariat at Animalhealthlaboratories@aff.gov.au